concord-consortium/rigse/docs/rails-5-upgrade.md

       5. Added activemodel-serializers-xml gem to add to_xml back to ActiveRecord
       5. Fixed boolean string conversions (eg !!"false") to use new Rails 5 ActiveModel::Type::Boolean.new.cast method
       6. Fixed can't quote RSpec::Mocks::Double in user_spec
+      7. Fixed user_spec where factory wasn't used but model was reloaded causing error

 ## Rails 4 -> 5.0 TODO